Mobile T-Hunts for Beginners

 - The FRC hidden transmitter must be within 100 feet of access by standard passenger car.
 The hunt usually ends at 11 PM, unless the hider agrees to keep the T on the air for teams that haven't found it yet.
 A restaurant for post-hunt gorging and story-swapping may be announced at the finish.

 South Orange Amateur Radio Association (SOARA) hunt.
-Start from anywhere in the Laguna Hills area on the first Sunday of the month at 1:00 PM.
-Listen and hunt for the hidden transmitter on 146.565 MHz simplex, but also listen to the SOARA repeater on 147.645 (-) PL110.9 for hunt coordination information.
-The transmitter will be within a 15-mile circle from the El Toro Road exit of Interstate 5.
-Click for a map of these boundaries in PDF format.
-To help beginners, the hider may give some hints after a while.
+Start from anywhere on the first Sunday of the month (except December) at 1:00 PM.
+Listen and hunt for the hidden transmitter on 146.565 MHz simplex, but also listen to the SOARA repeaters on 447.18(-) PL131.8 and 147.645(-) PL110.9 for hunt coordination information.
+First to find is the winner.

 See you on the hunt!